haveno-dex/haveno-docs/docs/the-project/payment_methods/Verse.md

 You can sell XMR with Verse on Haveno in 2 waysː

 - Make an offer to sell XMR on the EUR, SEK, HUF, DKK, or PLN market.
-- l XMR on the EUR, SEK, HUF, DKK, or PLN market.
+- Take an offer to sell XMR on the EUR, SEK, HUF, DKK, or PLN market.

 When the offer is confirmed Haveno will provide with the XMR Buyer with your Verse details for you to complete the payment.
 They should send payment at their first opportunity and confirm they have done so in Haveno by clicking 'payment started'.

 Once you receive payment from the XMR Buyer you should confirm payment has been received in Haveno.
 One you have done this the XMR Buyer will receive their funds and you will receive your security deposit back.

+!!! warning
-**Warning**, XMR Sellers should expect to receive payment from the username shown in the XMR Buyer's Haveno account.
+    XMR Sellers should expect to receive payment from the username shown in the XMR Buyer's Haveno account.

 Verse users are limited to sending or receiving €10,000 per year (or equivalent foreign currency amount) for accumulated payments made from or received into their payment account.
 This can be increased by Verse on request.